-This webinar will discuss how a white-light interferometry (WLI) optical profiler performs precise, fully automated defect inspection of advanced optical components.
-The noncontact WLI technique uniquely combines subnanometer vertical resolution over mm2 large areas, enabling 100% inspection of high-quality optics through direct measurement of topography.
+This webinar focuses on how WLI-based 3D optical profilers uniquely combine subnanometer vertical resolution over mm2 large areas to enable 100% inspection of high-quality optics through direct measurement of topography.

-Engineers, researchers, QA and QC professionals, optical designers, and executives and managers concerned with inspecting and preventing defects in advanced optical components for a range of industries, including semiconductors and microelectronics, additive manufacturing, automotive, and aerospace applications), this webinar explains how customized analysis enables optical profiler users to:
+Geared toward engineers, researchers, QA and QC professionals, optical designers, and executives and managers concerned with inspecting and preventing defects in advanced optical components (including those used in semiconductors and microelectronics, additive manufacturing, automotive, and aerospace applications), this webinar explains how customized analysis enables optical profiler users to:

 Dir. of Technology and Apps Development for Tribology, Stylus & Optical Profilers, Bruker